ECG Maintenance Dumsor Hits Volta on March 19 Alongside Major Parts of Accra and Ashanti

 - New Nkusukum

-- Bafikrom
+- Bafikrom.

 A second Central Region exercise from 9:00 am to 3:00 pm will impact parts of Amissano, Basakrom, Dankwakrom, and surrounding communities.

-Dumsor in Accra
+Dumsor from maintenance operations in Accra

 The Accra East Region will experience two separate maintenance operations on March 19.